 Installing hardwood floors can cost anywhere from twice to 4 times as much as refinishing hardwood floors.

 What is so good about hardwood flooring?

-With natural timber flooring, every board is different to the next and that is what creates the unmistakable beauty of natural products like hardwood floors.
+With natural timber flooring, every board is different from the next, and that is what creates the unmistakable beauty of natural products like hardwood floors.

 The same goes for other natural products like stone and leather.
 There’s no beating it!

-When a prospective buyer walks into a home and they see hardwood floors, they know it’s a home that has had some money spent on it.
-It is a completely different environment.
+When a prospective buyer walks into a home, and they see hardwood floors, they know it’s a home that has had some money spent on it.
+It is an entirely different environment.